 Any paragraph and character styles you define will be respected in the Templates live editor.
 When customizing text areas, users are given the option to format text using one of the preset styles instead of being allowed to choose any (possibly off-brand) font, color, or size.

 TrueType and OpenType fonts that you use in the InDesign file can be uploaded to the Collective if you have valid server license.
 Fonts that are uploaded will display on the template in the live editor and in downloaded PDFs without users needing to have them installed on their computers.

 Click the Test Template button to see how a template will display in the Collective.
 Testing a template allows you to verify that customizable and fixed areas are configured correctly for users.

 Once you’re satisfied with the template, upload it to the Collective.
-Click the Upload button to have the image links and fonts packaged and the file checked for errors.
+Save your template using a filename that's descriptive, but as short as possible, then click the Upload button to have the image links and fonts packaged and the file checked for errors.
 The file will be uploaded as an unreleased template.
 Admins will need to release the template in order for users to customize it.